CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Experiments

-Here, we provide more insightful analyses for ATME.
+We provide more insightful analyses for ATME.
 The proposed ATME uniformly aggregates features of neighboring tokens, which can be regarded as a general architecture for modern ViTs.
-Therefore, we construct a vision transformer model whose architecture is the same as our ATME.
-Then, we train this model for 600 epochs from scratch with hard distillation of the pretrained model, following the scheme of training DeiT-Tiny~\cite{touvron2021training}.
+Thus, we construct a vision transformer model whose architecture is the same as our ATME.
+Then, we train this model for 600 epochs from scratch with hard distillation of the pretrained model.
 We denote this model as ``ATME-scratch''.
 Besides, we introduce two additional models whose FLOPs are similar to ATME-scratch's.
 One involves halving the depth of DeiT-Tiny, which reduces the number of blocks.
 The other involves halving the width of DeiT-Tiny, which reduces the embedding dimension.
 We denote these two models as ``DeiT-half depth'' and ``DeiT-half dim'', respectively, which are trained under the same setting as ``ATME-scratch''.
 We compare these three models with the one obtained by our ATME pruning method.
 As shown in \Cref{tab:architecture}, ``ATME-scratch'' significantly outperforms ``DeiT-half depth'' and ``DeiT-half dim'' by 7.1\% and 4.8\% in terms of Top-1 accuracy, respectively.
 This may be attributed to the inductive bias of locality introduced by our ATME strategy.
+We also incorporate the extra convolution into the HTM and VTM by appending the depthwise convolution with kernel size of 3$\times$3, which is denoted as ``ATME+Conv''.
+Compared with ATME, it brings negligible performance gain due to the inherent locality in ATME.
 Moreover, ``ATME-scratch'' is inferior to DeiT-Tiny by a great margin of 1.1\% accuracy.
 In contrast, our ATME can result in only a 0.3\% drop, compared with vanilla DeiT-Tiny, while achieving a superior speedup of 1.9$\times$.
 It indicates that in addition to introducing the locality, our ATME can further preserve the pretrained model's ability to capture visual features and prevent knowledge forgetting during pruning.
 Thanks to them, our ATME can well serve as a compression methodology for ViTs, delivering high performance and fast inference speed.